Our goal is to maintain your trust and confidence when handling personal and financial information about you.

 Please note that your preferences will apply only to the specific browser or device from which you opt out.
 You will need to opt out separately on all of your browsers and devices.
 If you delete cookies, change web browsers, reset your mobile advertising ID, or use a different device, you may need to opt out again.
 Our Online Services do not function differently in response to browser “Do Not Track” signals, but you may opt out of certain targeted advertising as described above.

 Learn more about how we use online tracking technologies.

 Exercise other privacy rights or choices

-You may have additional rights under applicable law, such as the California Consumer Privacy Act for California residents, or we may provide you with additional choices to access, delete, or otherwise manage certain personal information.
-For more information about these rights or choices and how to exercise them, please visit the Manage Your Data page or review our California Consumer Privacy Act Disclosure (for California residents), or contact us.
+You may have additional rights under applicable law, such as the California Consumer Privacy Act for California residents, or we may provide you with additional choices to access, delete, correct, or otherwise manage certain personal information.
+For more information about these rights or choices and how to exercise them, please visit the Manage Your Data page or review our Capital One CCPA disclosure and Capital One Workforce CCPA Disclosure, or contact us.

-At Capital One, we care about your safety and security.
-We have an information security program that includes administrative, technical, and physical measures to protect information within our company.
-While we strive to protect your information, no method of data transmission or storage is 100% secure, and we cannot ensure or warrant the security of your information.
+We have an information security program that includes administrative, technical, and physical measures that are designed to protect information within our company.
+While we strive to protect information about you, no method of data transmission or storage is 100% secure, and we cannot ensure or warrant the security of such information.

 Visit our Fraud and Identity Theft Prevention page for more information about our commitment to security and tips about how to guard against fraud and identity theft.

 Our Online Services are not directed to children under 13.
-We also do not knowingly collect personal information from children under 13 through our Online Services.
-We kindly request that children do not provide information to us through our Online Services.
+We kindly request that children under 13 not provide information to us through our Online Services.